JaquanAhmed/facerecognitionbrain/client/README.md

 # SmartBrain
-Allows users to find faces in there pictures using the Claifai API Only finds one face at the moment
+Allows users to find faces in there pictures using the Claifai API <br>
+Only finds one face at the moment